ebadkamil/metrics-to-grafana/README.md

         docker-compose up # in the root folder

+Before running the above command, make sure to stop (if any) graphite, grafana, mongodb, elasticsearch and graylog containers/services.

+        docker stop $(docker ps -a -q)
+        docker rm $(docker ps -aq)
+        docker rmi $(docker images -q)
+        sudo systemctl stop {service-name} # If any of the above services running as systemd

 To check if all the servers are running

 * open the graphite front-end dashboard